koskurita/NetflixSubtitleChromeExtension/README.md

 ## How to use
 1. Go to Netflix.com
 2. Left click, and press translate.
-Choose your target language.&nbsp;&nbsp;&nbsp;&nbsp;Side note, this chrome extension uses your browser's native translator, because google translate API costs $$.
-It's a little annoying but it's a workaround that works ¯\_(ツ)_/¯.
+Choose your target language.&nbsp;&nbsp;&nbsp;&nbsp;

 4. Select the chrome extension, and click on the button so it's on.